farhanmzr/awbd-voluntrack/README.md

 ## Target Users

 ### Admin
-Admins are responsible for managing all data in the system, including events, categories, venues, users, and registrations.
+Admins are responsible for managing all data in the system, including events, categories, venues, users, skills, and registrations.

 ### User
 Users (volunteers) can browse events, join them, and track their participation history.